-During the calibration, various tones are played that generate reactions of the hearing, so-called otoacoustic emissions.
-From this, the app calculates “the perfect sound image” for those who have the nuraphone on their ears.
+During the calibration, various tones are played, which produce auditory responses, so-called otoacoustic emissions.
+From this, the app calculates “the perfect sound image” for those who have the Nuraphone on their ears.
 Basically, this corresponds to the process known from equalizer settings.
-In the case of Nura's headphones, however, you don't have to lend a hand, but are accompanied by an automated process.
-This takes about two to three minutes, you can't go wrong: If the headphones don't sit properly on your ears, you will be notified and have to readjust.
+In the case of the Nura headphones, however, you don't have to do it yourself, but are accompanied by an automated process.
+This takes about two to three minutes, you can't do anything wrong: If the headphones don't sit properly on your ears, you will be informed and have to readjust them.

-Once the configuration is done, nothing stands in the way of listening pleasure.
-And “listening pleasure” can be understood literally, because what the Nuraphone produces as sounds is convincing.
-The highs are clear, voices understandable, the bass doesn't boom or roar, but carries the sound.
+Once the configuration is complete, nothing stands in the way of listening pleasure.
+And "hearing pleasure" can be taken literally, because what the Nuraphone produces as sounds is convincing.
+The highs are clear, voices are understandable, the bass doesn't boom or roar, but carries the sound.
 This is supported by slight vibrations of the rubber coating.
-At this point, Nura allows the user to do something that is otherwise not possible with Nuraphone headphones: sound adjustments.
+At this point, Nura allows the user something that is otherwise not possible with the Nuraphone headphones: sound settings.

 The intensity of the bass can be adjusted using the slider in the app.
 Overall, the sound is excellent and is at a level that corresponds to the purchase price of the Bluetooth headphones.
 Anyone who likes to listen to bass-heavy music or content with pronounced low tones often has to get used to it.
 The ear can separate the low frequencies as well as high and mid tones.
 This is partly due to the fact that the Nuraphone headphones bring the tones from the two different areas to the ear due to the combination of in-ear and over-ear: bass is generated in the over-ear shell, everything else comes from the earplugs .
 And it is precisely these that turn out to be a decisive factor at the level of detail.